chinjon/chinjon/README.md

 ## now

-currently looking for software engineering opportunities, but i have been making plans to go back to school, working towards a civil engineering degree.
+currently looking for software engineering opportunities, but i have been making plans to go back to school for either a degree in:

+* civil engineer
+* public health
+* geospatial information science

+i hope to obtain some sort of civl/public role in local and/or state government.

+***

 i have been: